 Road and parking lot construction in Madison, Wis. may result in travel delays and route changes to UW Health clinic and hospital locations.
 Please plan accordingly.Read more

 Specialty care for bone health and fractures

 As we age, our bones weaken.
-Women are more likely to get fragile bones (osteoporosis) as they experience the hormone changes that come with menopause.
-At our Osteoporosis Clinical Center, we work with women and men to prevent and treat osteoporosis, bone fractures and repeat bone breaks.
+Women are more likely to get fragile bones (osteoporosis) as they experience the hormone changes that come with menopause, but men can also get osteoporosis.
+At UW Health, we work with you to prevent and treat osteoporosis, bone fractures and repeat bone breaks.

 Symptoms, causes, risks

 As your bones lose calcium and other minerals and proteins, they become weak.
 This can lead to fractures with normal activities.
 The most common cause of osteoporosis-related fractures is falling.
 Bone breaks happen most often in the hip, spine and wrist.

 Fragility fractures happen when you fall from a standing height or lower.
 If you have one fragility fracture, you are twice as likely to have another.